fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 ### Components orchestration

-Now that the platform provides, in theory, a set of components usable from a clean API, a remarkable question comes: who (which WP) is reponsable of the components orchestration?
+Now that the platform provides, in theory, a set of components usable from a clean API, a remarkable question comes: who (which WP) is responsible of the components orchestration?
 For instance, which transformed call, which enhancer fits better for this concrete data, and so on.
 This issue has appear several times in the last meetings, but the DoW does not provide a adequate answer.